Welcome to our Privacy Centre

 Sometimes we ask specialist partners to call you, on our behalf, to offer you things from BT we think you might want.
 We've listed these partners here.
 If someone contacts you who isn't on the list but claims to be acting for us, get in touch straight away on 0800 800 150 so we can check it out.

 We also provide information when the law says we have to such as in response to a court order or other lawful demand.

 Monitoring and Recording communications

 We may monitor and record our communications with you, including e-mails and phone conversations.
-Information which we collect may then be used for training purposes, quality assurance, to record details about the products and services you order from us, and in order to meet our legal and regulatory obligations generally.
+Information which we collect may then be used for training purposes, quality assurance, to record details about the products and services you order from us or ask us about, and in order to meet our legal and regulatory obligations generally.

 Accessing your information